V4Fire/Core/src/core/data/README.md

 #### Enabling data mocks for a provider

-By default, all data mocks are disabled, but you can enable it just type to a console of a browser:
+By default, all data mocks are disabled, but you can enable them just type to a console of a browser:

 ```js
 // Enables mocks for the User provider